Sayan520/Your-AI-Assistant/README.md

-# Gemini : Your AI Assistant
+# Your AI Assistant

 ![Chatbot Screenshot](screenshot.jpg)

-Gemini Chatbot is an interactive chatbot application built with Flask for backend logic and JavaScript for frontend interactivity.
+Your AI Assistant is an interactive chatbot application built with Flask for backend logic and JavaScript for frontend interactivity.
 Designed with user-friendly features, it enables easy integration and customization for various chatbot use cases.

 ---